nest/ode-toolbox/doc/index.rst

 If you use ODE-toolbox in your work, please cite it depending on the version you are using.
 (It is recommended to use the latest release version whenever possible.)

+For version 2.5.8:

+..
+[1] Charl Linssen, Shraddha Jain, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2025) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.15090637 <https://doi.org/10.5281/zenodo.15090637>`__.

 For version 2.5.7:

 ..
-[1] Charl Linssen, Shraddha Jain, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2025) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.15075223 <https://doi.org/10.5281/zenodo.15075223>`__.
+[2] Charl Linssen, Shraddha Jain, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2025) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.15075223 <https://doi.org/10.5281/zenodo.15075223>`__.

 For versions 2.5.1-2.5.6:

 ..
-[2] Charl Linssen, Shraddha Jain, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2022) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.7193351 <https://doi.org/10.5281/zenodo.7193351>`__.
+[3] Charl Linssen, Shraddha Jain, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2022) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.7193351 <https://doi.org/10.5281/zenodo.7193351>`__.

 For version 2.4:

 ..
-[3] Charl Linssen, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2021) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.5768597 <https://doi.org/10.5281/zenodo.5768597>`__.
+[4] Charl Linssen, Pooja N. Babu, Abigail Morrison and Jochen M. Eppler (2021) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.5768597 <https://doi.org/10.5281/zenodo.5768597>`__.

 For versions 2.3, 2.2 and 2.1:

 ..
-[4] Charl Linssen, Shraddha Jain, Abigail Morrison and Jochen M. Eppler (2020) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.4245012 <https://doi.org/10.5281/zenodo.4245012>`__.
+[5] Charl Linssen, Shraddha Jain, Abigail Morrison and Jochen M. Eppler (2020) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.4245012 <https://doi.org/10.5281/zenodo.4245012>`__.

 For version 2.0:

 ..
-[5] Charl Linssen, Abigail Morrison and Jochen M. Eppler (2020) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.3822082 <https://doi.org/10.5281/zenodo.3822082>`__.
+[6] Charl Linssen, Abigail Morrison and Jochen M. Eppler (2020) **ODE-toolbox: Automatic selection and generation of integration schemes for systems of ordinary differential equations.** Zenodo. `doi:10.5281/zenodo.3822082 <https://doi.org/10.5281/zenodo.3822082>`__.

 References